 It’s important to note here that we just moved the machine back to the exact X and Y coordinates where our first operation was started.
 However, the Z-axis needs to reset.

 Resetting the z-axis

 The Nomad CNC machine that we also designed, actually has a tool probe built in.
-One of the features it does it to measure the tool, so this step (resetting the z-axis) does not have to be done
+One of the features it does is to measure the tool, so this step (resetting the Z-axis) does not have to be done